 Recently, credit scoring models have changed to accommodate consumers’ tendencies to shop around for offers.
-So, for example, if you’ve made several car loan inquiries within a short time period — usually within 30 to 45 days — they will only count as a single hard inquiry when your credit score is calculated.
+For example, if you’ve made several car loan inquiries within a short time period, usually within 30 to 45 days, they will only count as a single hard inquiry when your credit score is calculated.
 Lenders still see each inquiry, but this typically doesn’t cause alarm since it appears you’ve only been shopping around for the best rates.

 Do credit card inquiries hurt my credit score?